Sennentuntschi: Plot

 In a flashback, lonely Alpine herdsmen Erwin and his mute, orphaned nephew Albert are joined by a third man, Martin Delacroix, whose girlfriend broke up with him and claims that he needed to escape the stresses of city life.
 During a long night while being drunk and high on absinthe, Albert makes a doll out of a broom, rags, and hay, while Erwin tells Martin the story about Sennentuntschi.
 In the story, three lonely and mating-hungry herdsmen made such a doll, while the devil takes pity upon them and makes it come to life.
 On the next day, an actual girl appears in their lodge dressed in the doll's clothes.
 Erwin warns Martin about the ending of the story, in which Sennentuntschi kills all three men, but they both rape her anyway.
 The girl takes revenge by slaughtering all of Erwin's sheep and goats, and killing Erwin by stabbing him.
-Albert dies in a fire in the storehouse by accident, and eventually, Martin due to blood poisoning from tetanus, as he was bitten by the girl during rape.
+Albert dies in a fire in the absinthe storehouse by accident when Erwin tried to burn the girl in revenge for the slaughtering of his sheep and goats.
+Eventually, Martin dies due to blood poisoning from tetanus, as he was bitten by the girl during rape.
 It is revealed that Martin had murdered his ex-girlfriend and lied to Erwin and Albert in order to lay low for some time and avoid the manhunt.
 Before his death, Martin confessed to Erwin about murdering his ex-girlfriend, and refused to be taken to the village to seek medical care for his infection in fear of getting arrested.

-Back in the present time, while Reusch conducts an investigation on the girl's origin, the bishop instigates villagers against her.
+Back to the village, while Reusch conducts an investigation on the girl's origin, the bishop instigates villagers against her.
 He tells everyone that the girl is an incarnation of the devil, who has returned for destruction, and was responsible for the recent death of the village mayor's unborn child.
 He supports his theory by a photograph from 1950, showing a young Gypsy woman that resembles the girl, who disappeared 25 years prior and was suspected of arson and the death of three herdsmen in the same year the photograph was taken.
 Reusch is the only one who keeps reason, therefore clashing with the villagers.
 He attempts to take the girl away, but is ambushed by the villagers.